dev-rafiu/rest-countries-api/README.md

 ### Continued development

-I would like to keep building more project using vanilla JS to understand more
+I would like to keep building more project using vanilla JS to improve my skills and understand more complex concepts.

 ### Useful resources